waimea-dmthomas/300dtd-assessment/docs/Design.md

 When designing the site, words and images should be familiar to the real world.
 For example, icons and such should use objects or familiar symbols from the real world so that users know what they mean.
 Language should be plain and direct instead of technical.

+The site will likely have lots of icons which may want to use real icons to ease the user into understanding what they mean.
+The site may also need to speak directly to the end user, in which case language should not be technical but understandable to the average user.

 ### Error Prevention

 The system should always do what it can do prevent users from creating errors.
 For example, there should be indicators to as whether a user's input is correct and there should always be confirmation messages for irreversable or major actions.
+Users also shouldn't be able to input incorrect data.

-This is important to the site as it means users don't have to worry about causing errors themselves as the site will always give them a warnig.
+This is important to the site as it means users don't have to worry about causing errors themselves as the site will always give them a warning.

 -------------------------------------------------